SeisComP/seiscomp/doc/base/filter-grammar.rst

 SeisComP supports string-based filter definitions.
 This section covers available filters and their parameters.

-The filter definition supports :ref:`SeisComP filters <sec-filters-list>` and building filter chains (operator >> or ->) as well as combining them with basic mathematical operators like
+The filter definitions support :ref:`SeisComP filters <sec-filters-list>` and building filter chains (operator >> or ->) as well as combining them with basic mathematical operators.
+Filter or the first filter in a filter chain is always applied to the raw, uncorrected data.

+Operators are:

 * \+ : addition
 * \- : subtraction